TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/08/the-final-countdown-begins-for-nasas-hulking-new-rocket/" >🔗</a> **[Arstechnica]** The final countdown begins for NASA’s hulking new rocket
 - <a href="https://spacenews.com/sls-ready-for-long-delayed-first-launch/" >🔗</a> **[SpaceNews]** SLS ready for long-delayed first launch
 - <a href="https://www.nasaspaceflight.com/2022/08/artemis-i-launch/" >🔗</a> **[NASA Spaceflight]** The Artemis generation begins, SLS ready for debut flight
 - <a href="https://spaceflightnow.com/2022/08/28/photos-aerial-survey-of-the-cape-canaveral-spaceport-on-the-eve-of-artemis-1/" >🔗</a> **[Spaceflight Now]** Photos: Aerial survey of Kennedy Space Center on the eve of Artemis 1
 - <a href="https://spaceflightnow.com/2022/08/28/artemis-1-flight-to-moon-depends-on-precision-rocket-firings-to-pull-off-a-complex-trajectory/" >🔗</a> **[Spaceflight Now]** Artemis 1 flight to moon depends on precision rocket firings to pull off a complex trajectory
-- <a href="https://spaceflightnow.com/2022/08/27/nasas-most-powerful-rocket-poised-for-launch-on-historic-artemis-1-moon-mission/" >🔗</a> **[Spaceflight Now]** NASA’s most powerful rocket poised for launch on Artemis 1 moon mission

 ### Launch-related News 🚀